rmarsh1ua/grad_migration/README.md

 7. `git clone` this repo into the modules/custom folder of the site.
 Install the grad_migration module.
 This can be done through the website's admin interface or using drush.
 `drush en grad_migration`

 8. Install supporting modules.
 Enabling grad_migration in the last step should enable a series of dependent modules.
 You MUST also enable the **Quickstart Paragraphs - HTML** submodule (`az_paragraphs_html`).
-There are a number of other modules that make the migration process easier that can be installed:
+There are a number of other modules that Grad Migration is dependent on that need to be installed before enabling it.
+They should be enabled automatically when Grad Migration is enabled.
 ```
 rm composer.lock
 composer require drupal/migrate_tools
 composer require drupal/migrate_devel:*
-drush en migrate_devel
 ```

 9. Update the migration configuration settings by using the following console commands.
 This will allow for the migration framework to correctly process file downloads handled through a migration script.
 Update these settings to reflect the site being migrated.
 Answer 'yes' to adding these to the grad_migration.settings.config.